google/cro3/contrib/corp-ssh-helper-helper/README.md

 ## Prerequisites

-If you have installed a similar tool, please remember to uninstall it before using this.
+If you have installed a similar tool (e.g. [go/old-corp-ssh-helper-helper](http://go/old-corp-ssh-helper-helper)), please remember to uninstall it before using this.

 Namely, there should be nothing existing at `/usr/bin/corp-ssh-helper` in your ChromiumOS SDK chroot.
 Also `src/scripts/.local_mounts` shouldn't contain `/usr/bin/corp-ssh-helper`.